DaveCThompson/HUE9000/prds/9-dot update.md

+Of course.
+Based on the red-team analysis and the new requirements, here are the fully updated PRD and file manifest.
+The plan is now more robust, addresses all identified risks, and incorporates the new UX details for a high-craft implementation.

+---

+### **Updated PRD: `9-dot update.md`**

-# PRD/Design Spec: 9-Dot Spinner Enhancements
+# PRD/Design Spec: 9-Dot Spinner Enhancements (V2 - Revised)

 ## 1. Functional Requirements